blindsidenetworks/scalelite/README.md

 Currently, the BigBlueButton project recommends that no single meeting exceed 100 users.

 However, what if a school wants to support 1,500 users across 50 simultaneous classes?
-A single BigBlueButton server cannot handle load.
+A single BigBlueButton server cannot handle such a load.
 But with sufficient BigBlueButton servers and Scalelite, you could handle such a load.

-For example, if you create pool of 10 BigBlueButton servers (which you can quickly setup using [bbb-install.sh](https://github.com/bigbluebutton/bbb-install), you should be able to support 1,500 simultaneous users across many meetings (again, we recommend no single meeting exceed 100 users).
+For example, if you create a pool of 10 BigBlueButton servers (which you can quickly setup using [bbb-install.sh](https://github.com/bigbluebutton/bbb-install)), you should be able to support 1,500 simultaneous users across many meetings (again, we recommend no single meeting exceed 100 users).
 If you want a larger (or smaller) capacity, you can add (or remove) servers from the pool.

-Scalelite perodically polls each server in the pool to ensure its online, ready to receive [API](http://docs.bigbluebutton.org/dev/api.html) requests, and determine its current load.
+Scalelite periodically polls each server in the pool to ensure it is online, ready to receive [API](http://docs.bigbluebutton.org/dev/api.html) requests and determine its current load.
 With this information, when Scalelite receives an incoming API call to [create](http://docs.bigbluebutton.org/dev/api.html#create) a new meeting, it places the new meeting on the least loaded server in the pool.
 In this way, Scalelite can balance the load of meeting requests evenly across the pool.